Jyonmishra750/JWT_Token_Spring-boot/README.md

 # JWT Token Generation in Spring Boot

-This project demonstrates generating JWT (JSON Web Token) in a Spring Boot application.
+This project demonstrates generating JWT (JSON Web Token) in a Spring Boot application with Swagger Configuration. <br/>
+The Swagger UI will display the "Authorize" button where you can enter the bearer token for authentication the API.

 ## Technologies Used